-Retailing for $80, these pants are a good value.
+These pants are of good value.
 You are getting what we deem to be the best pants available, and if top performance is your top priority, then we think you will be happy with them.
 Our only concern is how well they hold up down the road.
 We suspect that we might find ourselves swapping them out sooner than some other thicker models.

 The Outdoor Research Ferrosi is the highest performing technical hiking pant that we have tested, and is a very worthy recipient of our Editors' Choice Award for best overall.
 These pants are supremely mobile, very comfortable, and highly breathable.
 Whether you are out on a day hike or a multi-week adventure, they will keep you cool and comfortable while on the move.